Tavish Scott: Member of the Scottish Parliament

 Scott was elected as the first Member of the Scottish Parliament for Shetland in May 1999.
-He was also the first politician to represent Shetland individually, as Orkney and Shetland have always been represented by a single MP at Westminster.
+He was the first politician to represent Shetland as its own constituency (Orkney and Shetland are one constituency in Westminster).
 He served as a Deputy Minister for Parliament in the Scottish Executive from 2000 to 2001 in succession to his colleague Iain Smith, but resigned after refusing to support the Executive in a vote on a tie-up scheme for fishing.